yablochko8/color-finder-semantic-search/COOKBOOK.md

 with (lists = 30);
 ```

+As far as I can tell the index name is never again touched by humans unless they're viewing a list of indices, so make it as long and specific as you like.

-Let's explain these terms:
+Let's explain the other parameter choices:

 **ivfflat** = An index method optimized for high-dimensional vector data.
 It divides vectors into clusters for faster searching.
-Alternatives would be hnsw (Hierarchical Navigable Small World) which can be faster but uses more memory.
+The alternative would be `hnsw` (Hierarchical Navigable Small World) which can be faster but uses more memory.

 **vector_ip_ops** aka internal product = Fast way comparing vectors that can only be used in conjunction with certain embedding models, those that have been unit normalised.
-Alternatives are vector_l2_ops (Euclidean distance) and vector_cosine_ops (cosine similarity).
+Alternatives are `vector_l2_ops` (Euclidean distance) and `vector_cosine_ops` (cosine similarity).
 Thank you to Chris Loy for helping me out here, he wrote a good [explainer post](https://chrisloy.dev/post/2025/06/30/distance-metrics) that goes through the different options.

 **lists** = Number of clusters to divide the vectors into.
-Generally: More lists = faster search but less accurate.
+Generally: More lists give faster search but lower accuracy.

 Microsoft gives the following [advice for tuning ivfflat](https://learn.microsoft.com/en-us/azure/cosmos-db/postgresql/howto-optimize-performance-pgvector):

 1. Use lists equal to rows / 1000 for tables with up to 1 million rows and sqrt(rows) for larger datasets.
 2. For probes start with lists / 10 for tables up to 1 million rows and sqrt(lists) for larger datasets.

+So for 30,000 entires, that gives lists = 30, probes = 3.
+We'll use the probes value later.

-⚠️ **Potential Gotcha: Working Memory Limits**
+⚠️ **Potential Gotcha: Working Memory Limits** ⚠️

 You may hit the same problem I hit, which was that the working memory needed is higher than the default Supabase limits, and can't be increased via the interface!
-This is because the `SET maintenance_work_mem = '128MB';` command can't be run inside a transaction block.
+This is because the `SET maintenance_work_mem = '128MB';` command can't run inside a transaction block.

-This meant I needed to connect to the database via Terminal.
+The workaround was to connect to the database via Terminal.

 If you haven't done this before you'll need to install Postgres on your machine.
 For macOS using brew the command is: